KI DevReg Salon on Influencing Skills to Leverage Your Career

-The DevReg programme aims to enhance transferrable skills and highlight gender dimension aspects.
+The DevReg doctoral programme aims to enhance transferrable skills and highlight gender dimension aspects.

 To address growing societal and economic challenges, we also believe that the role of the university is not limited to education and research but includes the "third mission".
 Both researchers and students can act as changemakers, engage with society and link the university’s activities with its socio-economic context to improve health for everybody.